BRST Noether Theorem and Corner Charge Bracket: Symplectic structure

-This may happen when the BRST symmetry is associated with more than just the diffeomorphism symmetry labeled by $\xi$, or when one imposes specific boundary conditions by adding a boundary Lagrangian to $L$, for example the Gibbons-Hawking boundary term in general relativity.
+This may happen when the BRST symmetry is associated with more than just the diffeomorphism symmetry labeled by $\xi$, or when one imposes specific boundary conditions by adding a boundary Lagrangian to $L$, for instance the Gibbons-Hawking boundary term in general relativity, which breaks spacetime covariance as it relies on introducing a preferred normal direction to the boundary.
 We then define the anomaly of a Lagrangian as

 which leads to the relation

 We need other identities coming from the definition of the equations of motion $E=\delta L-d\theta$.
 In Appendix~\ref{Annexe_A}, it is shown that

 from which we deduce